AutoJenny/blog/docs/workflow/stages.md

 # Blog Post Workflow Stages

+The blog post workflow is fully asynchronous, allowing authors to work on any stage or sub-stage at any time.
+Each stage has three possible statuses:

+- `NOT_STARTED`
+- `IN_PROGRESS`
+- `COMPLETED`

+The development interface (`app/templates/blog/development.html`) provides a rich editing environment for managing all stages and sub-stages, including LLM-assisted content generation for various fields.
+See the Development Documentation for details on the interface functionality.

 > **Note:** As of the latest update, the workflow system is fully asynchronous.
 All stages and sub-stages are initialized for every post at creation, enabling editing in any order.
 The seeding script (`scripts/update_workflow.py`) ensures that all workflow stages and sub-stages are present in the database.
 There is no longer any sequential or partial initialization—authors can work on any stage or sub-stage at any time.
 Validation and required fields are enforced only at key transitions (e.g., publishing).

 ## Overview